 The TROG 96.06 trial showed that the risk of skin cancer recurring following lymph node surgery for melanoma could be dramatically reduced with a course of radiotherapy following surgery.
 The study was conducted over 11 years involving more than 200 patients recruited from seven cancer centres in Australia and New Zealand.
 This study showed that the chance of skin cancer reappearing was reduced by approximately 30% with the addition of radiotherapy following the standard surgical treatment.
 The trial was based on results of TROG 96.06 study and also supported the results in favour of surgery plus radiotherapy.

 Head & neck cancer

 The TROG 07.03 RadioHum trial evaluated the impact of humidification on mucositis in patients treated for head and neck cancer.
 Although it did not demonstrate a significant difference between the mucositis experienced by the two groups, the results show that humidification can play a role in reducing symptoms during radiotherapy for head and neck cancer.
 On average, patients who received humidification spent 57% as many days in the hospital to manage side effects.
 The return of eating patterns to close to normal was also significantly higher at three months after radiotherapy in the group using humidifiers.
 The secondary analyses are currently underway.

 The TROG 03.07 trial compared two chemotherapy regimens combined with radiotherapy for stage three and stage four non small cell lung cancer in patients not suitable for surgery.
 The trial showed a positive result in favour of the arm of the trial where a chemotherapy drug called vinorelbine was used.

-The TROG 89.04 trial showed that the five year survival outlook could be improved by up to five times using a treatment of concurrent radiotherapy and chemotherapy, compared to the standard treatments of either surgery or radiotherapy alone, which had a five year survival outlook of 5% to 10%.
+The TROG 89.04 trial showed that the five year survival outlook could be improved by up to five times using a treatment of concurrent radiotherapy and chemotherapy, compared to the standard treatments of either surgery or radiotherapy alone.